MichaelBoomTech/boom-components/README.md

 ### Usage
 1. If the library is not set in package.json, just do **"npm i git+https://github.com/NavasardianMichael/boom-components.git"**
-1. For installing the updated version of the library, just add this pair to **scripts** in **package.json**: **"update:bc": "npm install git+https://github.com/NavasardianMichael/boom-components.git"**, and run the command **"npm run update:bc"** to install the fresh version of the library
+2. For installing the updated version of the library, just add this pair to **scripts** in **package.json**: **"update:bc": "npm install git+https://github.com/NavasardianMichael/boom-components.git"**, and run the command **"npm run update:bc"** to install the fresh version of the library
-1. Import needed component separately, e.g.: **"import AddShareIcons from 'boom-components/dist/AddShareIcons'"**
+3. Import needed component separately, e.g.: **"import AddShareIcons from 'boom-components/dist/AddShareIcons'"**
+4. Happy Hacking!